erlage/rad/packages/rad/tool/README.md

 ### Renderer Optimizations test:

 This utility performs tests after making hinted mutations such as adding/removing specific optimizations on source to ensure that our renderer implementation is correct with and without optimizations.
-See workflows/renderer_optimizations_test.yml for more.
+See reconciler.yml workflow for more.